A 100 year History of Organic and Natural Farming in India

 It is important to note that from post Green Revolution till about 2010 (with the National Mission on Sustainable Agriculture) – the Government of India played a role to the extent of being a regulator and designing the Sustainable Agricultural strategy of India to suit exports.

-It was the stalwart invididuals and organisations who kept pursing the work, despite setback and regulatory challenges who have sustained the journey of Agroecology of India till date.
+It was the stalwart individuals and organisations who kept pursing the work, despite setback and regulatory challenges who have sustained the journey of Agroecology of India till date.
 It is important to understand that this movement in India has been and will remain a grassroots lead movement.
 That the government is now playing a participatory role is a welcome step for the future.
 This step should be support by the Civil Society Organisations CSOs/NGPs, with or without support from the government.

 What about the exports of organic food?